 Especially in events such as a rhythmic floor routine, the judges love to see that you are having a good time.
 Having a positive mindset will only benefit you, while having a bad attitude in the gym will do nothing but negatively affect your performance.

-For scoring, a judges panel is often the main source of scoring in gymnastics competition.
+For scoring, a judges panel is often the main source of scoring in gymnastics competitions.
 There are often two judges who measure the degree of difficulty, while about six more evaluate the performance and the execution.
 This is all depending on the level of the competition, as there will be more judges for a higher level event and fewer judges for a low level event.
 Judges evaluate routines on a ten-point scale.

 All gymnasts aim to reach that perfect ten, but that is very difficult and happens extremely rarely in both amateur and professional gymnastics.
 Fractions of a point are deducted for errors such as falling.

 A lot of gyms will not allow you to participate in gymnastics if you do not have the appropriate attire.
 Attire is not only a requirement to meet the standards of a gym or competition, but it is also required for safety.
 Loose clothing and gymnastics are a match that do not go well together, as baggy clothes can get in your way and lead you to injure yourself.